Chiamakagrace/Chiamakagrace/README.md

 - 👋 Hi, I’m @Chiamakagrace
-- 👀 I’m interested in Web Development, Mobile App, Everything Data And Artificial Intelligence
+- 👀 I’m interested in  Everything Data
 - 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on Web Development related project
+- 💞️ I’m looking to collaborate on Data Analysis project
 - 📫 How to reach me https://www.linkedin.com/in/chiamaka-sopuruchukwu-687891178
+-  You can see my projects on https://www.datascienceportfol.io/csopuruchukwu

 <!---
 Chiamakagrace/Chiamakagrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.